limatgans/using-git/README.md

 ### Merging branches to master

 Follow the steps if you want to merge your branch to the master.

+> We are using master branch as an example here.
+You can follow the same steps for any other branches too!

+> Its always a good practice to make sure that you have pushed your changes in branch before merging!

 ```
 git checkout master